The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 3. Capability monitoring signals

 IVRM requires monitored signals between formal assessment cycles.
-Monitoring supports ongoing visibility, review, escalation, and reassessment over time; it is not an optional reporting add-on.
+Monitoring supports ongoing visibility, review, and reassessment over time; it is not an optional reporting add-on.

 4. Capability dependency mapping